 Wisdom from Others:

-Captain Planet Learning Garden Program – The Captain Planet Foundation supports environmental stewardship projects in schools and communities.
-The Foundation has installed Learning Gardens in public schools in the Atlanta area and provides standards-based curriculum.
+Captain Planet Project Learning Garden Program – The Captain Planet Foundation supports environmental stewardship projects in schools and communities.
+Project Learning Garden supports outdoor learning spaces in schools by providing gardens and tools, curriculum, professional learning, program support and other resources.

 Edible School Gardens – Georgia Organics has information on creating and sustaining a school garden, guidance on planting and harvesting, using school garden produce, and a section on connecting the garden to classroom learning.